-25 2.
-CONSIDERATION
+2. CONSIDERATION

-27 In consideration for, and effective upon, the transfer of the water and wastewater systems, 28 the easements, and water production rights and wastewater capacity, Grantee assumes the 29 Grantor's obligation to provide water required by the Installation-Wide Multi-species Habitat 30 Management Plan for Former Fort Ord, California for Habitat Management Plan mitigation and 31 other documents.
-Grantee also assumes the Army's obligation to cooperate and coordinate with parcel recipients, the Monterey County Water Resources Agency (MCWRA), the Fort Ord Reuse 32 33 Authority (FORA), MCWD, and others to ensure that all owners of property at the former Fort 34 will continue to be provided an equitable supply of the water at equitable rates.
-Grantee also agrees to cooperate and coordinate with FORA, MCWD, property recipients, the MCWRA, the 35 Monterey Regional Water Pollution Control Agency (MRWPCA) and others to ensure Non-36 Army Responsibility Mitigations required by the Records of Decision dated December 23, 1993 37 38 and June 18, 1997 are met.
+In consideration for, and effective upon, the transfer of the water and wastewater systems, the easements, and water production rights and wastewater capacity, Grantee assumes the Grantor's obligation to provide water required by the Installation-Wide Multi-species Habitat Management Plan for Former Fort Ord, California for Habitat Management Plan mitigation and other documents.
+Grantee also assumes the Army's obligation to cooperate and coordinate with parcel recipients, the Monterey County Water Resources Agency (MCWRA), the Fort Ord Reuse Authority (FORA), MCWD, and others to ensure that all owners of property at the former Fort will continue to be provided an equitable supply of the water at equitable rates.
+Grantee also agrees to cooperate and coordinate with FORA, MCWD, property recipients, the MCWRA, the Monterey Regional Water Pollution Control Agency (MRWPCA) and others to ensure Non-Army Responsibility Mitigations required by the Records of Decision dated December 23, 1993 and June 18, 1997 are met.
 Grantee will ensure that it meets all requirements of the Army Agreement with MCWRA approved on September 21, 1993.
-The Grantee agrees to indemnify 39 and hold harmless the Grantor, its officers, agents and employees from and against all suits, 40 claims, demands or actions, liabilities, judgments, penalties, costs and attorneys' fees arising out 41 of, or in any manner predicated upon the violation of any Grantor requirement under the 42 Agreement due to the withdrawal of water from any aquifers located under the former Fort Ord.
-43 44
+The Grantee agrees to indemnify and hold harmless the Grantor, its officers, agents and employees from and against all suits, claims, demands or actions, liabilities, judgments, penalties, costs and attorneys' fees arising out of, or in any manner predicated upon the violation of any Grantor requirement under the Agreement due to the withdrawal of water from any aquifers located under the former Fort Ord.

-DACA05-0-00-572

-1 3.
-NOTICES
+3. NOTICES

-2 3 All correspondence and notices to be given pursuant to this EASEMENT shall be
+All correspondence and notices to be given pursuant to this EASEMENT shall be addressed:

-4 addres

-5 uuuiv

-6 if to the Grantee:
+if to the Grantee:

-7

-8 Fort Ord Reuse Authority

-9 Attention: Executive Officer
+Fort Ord Reuse Authority Attention: Executive Officer 100 12th Street Building 2880 Marina, California 93933 with a copy to.

-10 100 12 th Street

-11 Building 2880

-12 Marina, California 93933

-13

-14 with a copy to

-15 C D Culturations For

-16 George R. Schlossberg, Esq.

-17 18 Kutak Rock LLP 1101 Connecticut Avenue, N.W.

-18 Washington, D.C.
-20036
+George R. Schlossberg, Esq.
+Kutak Rock LLP 1101 Connecticut Avenue, N.W.
+Washington, D.C.
+20036 if to the Grantor:

-20 washington, D.C.
-20050

-20 if to the Grantor:

-22

-23 District Engineer

-24 United States Army Corps of Engineers

-25 Attention: Chief, Real Estate Division

-26 1325 J Street

-27 Sacramento, California, 95814
+District Engineer United States Army Corps of Engineers Attention: Chief, Real Estate Division 1325 J Street Sacramento, California, 95814

-28

-29 Notice shall be deemed to have been duly given if and when enclosed in a properly sealed

-30 ope or wrapper addressed as aforesaid, and deposited, postage prepaid, in a post office

-31 regula rly maintained by the United States Postal Service.
+Notice shall be deemed to have been duly given if and when enclosed in a properly sealed envelope or wrapper addressed as aforesaid, and deposited, postage prepaid, in a post office regularly maintained by the United States Postal Service.

-32

-33 4.
-AUTHORIZED REPRESENTATIVE
+4. AUTHORIZED REPRESENTATIVE

-34 25 Except of otherwise specifically provided any reference herein to "Secretary" "District

-35 36 Engin Except as otherwise specifically provided, any reference herein to "Secretary", "District eer", "Installation Commander", "Commander", "Garrison Commander", or "Said Officer"

-30 37 • include their duly authorized representatives.
-Any reference to "Grantee" shall include

-38 ees, transferees and their duly authorized representatives.
+Except as otherwise specifically provided, any reference herein to "Secretary", "District Engineer", "Installation Commander", "Commander", "Garrison Commander", or "Said Officer" shall include their duly authorized representatives.
+Any reference to "Grantee" shall include assignees, transferees and their duly authorized representatives.

-39 assign icos, transieroos and mon dury authorizou representativos.

-40 5.
-SUPERVISION BY THE GRANTOR
+5. SUPERVISION BY THE GRANTOR

-41

-42 a.
-The construction, operation, maintenance, repair, modification, or replacement of said

-43 Facilities, located upon the land owned by the Grantor (also referred to as "Premises"), shall be

-43 Facilities, located upon the land owned by the Grantor (also referred to as "Premises"), shall be 44 performed at no cost or expense to the Grantor, except as provided for in any utility service 1 contract and subject to the approval of the Installation Commander, Ord Military Community, 2 (hereinafter referred to as "Said Officer").
-The use and occupation of the premises for the 3 purposes herein granted shall be subject to such rules and regulations as Said Officer prescribes 4 in writing from time to time.
-5 b.
+a.
+The construction, operation, maintenance, repair, modification, or replacement of said Facilities, located upon the land owned by the Grantor (also referred to as "Premises"), shall be performed at no cost or expense to the Grantor, except as provided for in any utility service contract and subject to the approval of the Installation Commander, Ord Military Community, (hereinafter referred to as "Said Officer").
+The use and occupation of the premises for the purposes herein granted shall be subject to such rules and regulations as Said Officer prescribes in writing from time to time.

+b.
 With respect to fee owners, the above requirement is limited to the Grantee's responsibility to the extent and in the manner provided by California law.

-APPLICABLE LAWS AND REGULATIONS
+6. APPLICABLE LAWS AND REGULATIONS

-11 The Grantee shall comply with all applicable federal, state, county, and municipal laws, 12 permits, standards, ordinances and regulations wherein the Premises are located, collectively, 13 "Applicable Laws".
-The Grantee shall also comply with the rules and regulations as set forth by 14 the applicable state water and wastewater regulatory agencies.
+The Grantee shall comply with all applicable federal, state, county, and municipal laws, permits, standards, ordinances and regulations wherein the Premises are located, collectively, "Applicable Laws".
+The Grantee shall also comply with the rules and regulations as set forth by the applicable state water and wastewater regulatory agencies.

-16 7.
-CONDITION OF PREMISES17
+7. CONDITION OF PREMISES